ilankri/flap/README.md

 * Compiler from Retrolix to MIPS assembly language
 * Register allocation (only the liveness analysis is implemented)

-## To be fixed

-Compilation of operations on blocks in Retrolix/MIPS: there maybe a problem with procedure call conventions because operations on blocks are OK up to Retrolix but some programs that use operations on blocks are successfully executed on MIPS architecture.

 ## To be implemented

 * Graph coloring of interference graph (to complete register allocation)